On Economic Justice

 My business model is built on several key principles:

-Every transaction should be a win-win, where both parties contribute something and receive something of meaningful worth.
+Every transaction should be a win-win, where both parties contribute something and receive something of meaningful worth to them.

 Not everyone can contribute financially, but all can offer something valuable—whether it’s skills, time, research, or spreading the word about my services.

-Pricing must cover my hard costs, support fair wages for my collaborators, and allow for reasonable profit that prevents burnout so I can continue this work long term.
+Pricing must cover my hard costs, support fair compensation for my collaborators, and allow for a reasonable profit that prevents the need to work so much that I risk burnout, so I can continue this work long-term.

 I maintain a small scholarship fund, which is partially community-funded, allowing those who can afford it to help subsidize opportunities for others.